IbrahimO123/fake-authentication/README.md

 - https://fake-authenticationz.vercel.app/

 ### Conclusions
-A great way to better understand authentication and proper implementation of vuex and how to mutate the state store in vuex, sharing of state information between components
+A great way to better understand authentication and proper implementation of vuex and how to mutate the state store in vuex, sharing of state information between components, As time progresses, I hope to implement more features and easier login or signup functionality